-In accordance with the Methodology for identifying and assessing risks and selecting KMG's risk management methods, the risk appetite is calculated in quantitative and qualitative terms.
-When calculating the risk appetite, a decrease in the total amount of cash flows and an increase in the total amount of cash outflows provided for in the cash budget for the forecast period are considered.
+According to the Risk Identification and Assessment Methodology (KMG-MD-986.3-37), the risk propensity is calculated in quantitative and qualitative terms.
+When calculating the propensity to risk, a reduction in the total amount of cash flows and an increase in the total amount of cash outflow provided for in the cash budget for the forecast period are taken into account.